crweaver225/Portfolio-CW/content/posts/engineering/haskell/Algorithms/index.md

 computeList :: [Int]
 computeList = takeWhile (<500) fibs
 ```
 Fibs will generate an infinite list of fibonacci numbers, but because Haskell evaluates functions like this lazily, which means a new value will only ever be computed by fibs when evaluated by the function calling fibs. takeWhile will continue to evaluate results from fibs until its condition returns false.
 This all works, but it is highly inefficient as which each additional number fibs computes, it will recompute all the lower number of the fibonacci sequence that were already computed previously.
+This algorithm above runs in O(2^n).
 What we want instead is for fibs to keep a running tally of each value as it traverses the sequence:
 ```Haskell
 -- Optimized
 fibs' :: [Int]